FLYGSKAM: Should People Be Shamed For Flying?

 Here in Oz, Tigerair often have sales where you can book the return leg of a trip for as low as a dollar – Jetstar have run their birthday sale of “buy one leg, return for free” for three consecutive years, now.

 Flights in, out and around Australia can often be quite expensive, so it can be hard to say no to flying return to Bangkok for $250.
-I can say that, because I fell victim to such a deal last year.
+I can say that, because I fell victim to such a deal in 2017.

 On the flip side, it can do real damage to the human connection and has the potential to trigger the worst of us as a society, feeding upon our mob mentality.